Italy's MPS races against time to plug capital gap

-MILAN/ROME Italy's Banca Monte dei Paschi di Siena is racing against time to win regulatory approval to sell at least 1 billion euros (802.56 million pounds) of bonds to the government to plug a capital shortfall by the end of June.
+MILAN/ROME Italy's Banca Monte dei Paschi di Siena (BMPS.MI) is racing against time to win regulatory approval to sell least 1 billion euros ($1.25 billion) of bonds to the government to plug a capital shortfall by the end of June.

-Citing "organisational reasons", the bank has delayed until Tuesday a board meeting initially scheduled for late Monday at which it is due to approve a business plan under new CEO Fabrizio Viola and new Chairman Alessandro Profumo, Italy's best known banker.
+Citing "organisational reasons", the bank has delayed to Tuesday a board meeting initially scheduled for later on Monday at which it is due to approve a business plan under new CEO Fabrizio Viola and new Chairman Alessandro Profumo, Italy's best known banker.

 The fact that the board meeting was pushed back by a day suggests MPS hopes to get an informal nod from the Bank of Italy, which oversees Italian banks, by Tuesday afternoon.